philipp-r/bugtracker/README.md

 Copy all files, run `./` or `./index.php`, configure Bumpy Booby and enjoy!

-Note: you can delete folder "./public/css/app/", it is useless.
+You can delete all files that are listed in `./DELETE_LIST.txt`, they are useless.

 The folder `./database` has to be writable for apache: `chmod -R 777 database`.